2ndQuadrant/pglogical/README.md

 (or bulkcopy) transactions are heavily optimized to work very fast with Postgres-XL.

-The `pglogical.conflict_resolution` setting defaults can only be set to `error` on Postgres-XL.
+The Postgre-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.

 ## Credits and Licence